robuust/craft-fixtures/README.md

 ];
 ```

-This will upload and product.jpg as an asset.
+This will upload and link product.jpg as an asset.

 AssetFixture will define `$this->volumeIds` and `$this->folderIds` with their handles as key.